utsav0/daily-dev-tips/src/pages/posts/javascript-removing-html-tags.md

 Some more content here'
 ```

-As you can see, we removed the heading, paragraph, break and image.
+As you can see, we removed the heading, paragraph, break, and image.
 This is because we escape all HTML brackets with `< >` format.

 It could be breached by something silly like: